Resources

 We’ve gathered plain-English resources to help you understand what’s happening, what comes next, and where to get reliable information—so you can make decisions with confidence.

-Joint custody in Suffolk County needs clear rules to avoid constant fighting.
-Because these cases often drag on, Steven Zalewski offers a true flat fee that covers all court visits—unlike other firms that switch back to hourly rates.
-We also warn parents: never use AI for legal documents, as it can lead to dangerous mistakes for your family.
+Many parents make the critical mistake of representing themselves in Suffolk County Family Court, underestimating the complex rules and legal strategy required.
+Because these cases are high-stakes and frequently drag on, Steven Zalewski offers a true flat fee that covers all court visits—unlike other firms that switch back to hourly rates.
+We also warn parents: never use AI for legal documents, as it can lead to permanent errors that hurt your custody rights.

-CPS investigations in Suffolk County often start at school without the parents knowing.
-Because these cases often drag on, Steven Zalewski offers a true flat fee that covers all court visits—unlike other firms that switch back to hourly rates.
-We also warn parents: never use AI for legal documents, as it can lead to dangerous mistakes for your family's future.
+CPS investigations in Suffolk County carry serious legal consequences, and early decisions can shape whether the case escalates to Family Court.
+Because these high-stakes cases often drag on, Steven Zalewski offers a true flat fee that covers all court visits—unlike other firms that switch back to hourly rates.
+We also warn parents: never use AI for legal documents, as it can destroy your credibility with the judge.

-What Happens When a Child Refuses Visits?
-Suffolk County Family Court’s Perspective
+What Happens When CPS Interviews Your Child at School in Suffolk County

-In Suffolk County, a child’s refusal to visit does not override a court order.
-Parents are required to facilitate parenting time.
-Because these cases often drag on, Steven Zalewski offers a true flat fee that covers all court visits—unlike other firms that switch back to hourly rates.
-We also warn parents: never use AI for legal documents, as it can lead to dangerous mistakes for your family.
+CPS can legally interview a child at school without parental consent in Suffolk County, which often shocks parents.
+Because these investigations can lead to high-stakes court cases that drag on, Steven Zalewski offers a true flat fee that covers all court visits—unlike other firms that switch back to hourly rates.
+We also warn parents: never use AI for legal documents, as it can destroy your credibility with the judge.

-Long Family Court cases in Suffolk County can cause a lot of stress and financial pressure.
-Because these cases often drag on, Steven Zalewski offers a true flat fee that covers all court visits—unlike other firms that switch back to hourly rates.
-We also warn parents: never use AI for legal documents, as it can lead to dangerous mistakes for your family's future.
+Custody decisions in Suffolk County are based entirely on the child’s best interests.
+Because these cases are high-stakes and often drag on, Steven Zalewski offers a true flat fee that covers all court visits—unlike other firms that switch back to hourly rates.
+We also warn parents: never use AI for legal documents, as it can destroy your credibility with the judge.

 Short reads, clear takeaways